Katrix/AckCord/doc/src/main/tut/modules.md

 ```scala
 libraryDependencies += "net.katsstuff" %% "ackcord-lavaplayer-core" % "{{versions.ackcord}}"
 ```
-Provides an implementation for the lavaplayer module using core.
+Provides an implementation to the the voice module using lavaplayer and core.

 To use, first create an instance of the `LavaplayerHandler` actor.
 This actor should be shared for an entire guild.
 Check the objects in the companion object of `LavaplayerHandler` for the valid messages you can send it.